atolab/zenoh-web/content/docs/migration_1.0/Python.md

     # `subscriber.undeclare()` will be called at the end of the block`
 ```

 However, these objects can also be used without context manager, and without calling `undeclare`.
-In that case, they will run in “background” mode, meaning that their lifetime will be bound on the session’s one.
+In that case, they will run in “background” mode, meaning that their lifetime will be bound to the session’s.

 ```python
 import zenoh